sergeballif/NSC-Math-453/Syllabus.md

 + Complete the Getting Started assignment in week 1, AND
 + Pass 20 of 24 Guided Practice assignments, AND
 + Pass 1 of 3 Leading Discussions, AND
-+ Pass 15 of 21 Concept Checks, AND
++ Pass 16 of 21 Concept Checks, AND
 + Pass 13 of 19 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 27 of 37 Mastery Problems on the homework, AND
++ Attain Mastery level on 28 of 37 Mastery Problems on the homework, AND
 + Complete 2 Teaching Items with a Mastery level.

 ## To earn an C

 + Complete the Getting Started assignment in week 1, AND
 + Pass 17 of 24 Guided Practice assignments, AND
-+ Pass 10 of 21 Concept Checks, AND
++ Pass 13 of 21 Concept Checks, AND
 + Pass 11 of 19 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 19 of 37 Mastery Problems on the homework, AND
++ Attain Mastery level on 21 of 37 Mastery Problems on the homework, AND
-+ Complete 1 Teaching Items with a Mastery level.
++ Complete 1 Teaching Item with a Mastery level.

 ## To earn an D

 + Complete the Getting Started assignment in week 1, AND
 + Pass 14 of 24 Guided Practice assignments, AND
-+ Pass 5 of 21 Concept Checks, AND
++ Pass 10 of 21 Concept Checks, AND
 + Pass 9 of 19 CORE-M problems on in-class assessments, AND
-+ Attain Mastery level on 10 of 37 Mastery Problems on the homework.
++ Attain Mastery level on 13 of 37 Mastery Problems on the homework.

 The table below shows the requirements necessary for each letter grade.
 To earn the grade listed in each row, a student must satisfy ALL the criteria in that row.